ibrahim-sowunmi/ibs-site/content/posts/What-is-a-solution-engineer.md

 An SE is someone who is at the intersect of product, strategy and operations.
 They are in "Technical" Sales.
 They help potential customers understand, from a technical perspective, how the company's (The SEs) product can fit into their company needs.
 This means taking a bag of tools (Product, Software, Services), and coming up with solution to real business problems.

-If you're familiar with hackathons[^2] it's a product specific hackathon centered around certain use cases, in essence.
+If you're familiar with hackathons[^2] it's a product-specific hackathon centred around certain use cases, in essence.
 If the term hackathon is intimidating it is anything but.
 SEs don't have to be particularly technical.
 It varies from company to company and even within companies, there's a technical spectrum.

 ### Day in the life?